 All the songs in the series were popular in America during the 19th Century, the era encompassing the Oregon Trail, the Gold Rush, the Civil War years, the settlement of the Western Frontier, and the rise of the professional musician and song writer.
 For details of the entire series song list, follow the links below.

-David has collected his favorite songs and stories into a unique highlights program:
+For audiences elsewhere in Oregon and California, David has collected his favorite songs and stories into a unique highlights program:

 “Dear Friends and Gentle Hearts”